open-feature/ofep/00X-OFEP-provider-flag-metadata.md

 The `FlagMetadata` has a type like `Record<string,string|boolean|number>` in typescript, where the key is the metadata attribute and the value is the metadata value.

 The flagMetadata field MAY return an empty record.
+A missing `flagMetadata` field MUST be interpreted as an empty record.

 Since hooks are provided the evaluation context, they would have access to any flag metadata that the provider provides.